Updated

 Does Fusion meet CIRO’s 2026 cybersecurity compliance expectations?

 Yes.
-Our delivery aligns to the four CIRO 2026 priorities: third-party service provider risk management per Guidance Note GN-2300-21-0, continuous cybersecurity training, the annual table-top exercise, and AI governance with documented operational controls.
+Our delivery aligns to the four CIRO 2026 priorities: third-party service provider risk management per Guidance Note GN-2300-21-003, continuous cybersecurity training, the annual table-top exercise, and AI governance with documented operational controls.
 We produce a partner-facing evidence packet that compliance officers can present in a CIRO Financial and Operations examination.
 Fusion does not provide regulatory advice.
 Your firm’s compliance officer and external counsel remain responsible for interpretation.
 We supply the evidence and the engineering.

-How do you handle third-party vendor risk under CIRO Guidance Note GN-2300-21-0?
+How do you handle third-party vendor risk under CIRO Guidance Note GN-2300-21-003?

 We maintain a documented vendor inventory for the firm covering Microsoft 365, the practice-management platform, the custodian feed, eSignature providers, statement-generation vendors, and any AI tooling.
 For each vendor we record the data classes shared, the contract review date, the SOC 2 or equivalent attestation status, and the firm’s decision on whether the residual risk is acceptable.
-This becomes the third-party-risk evidence packet referenced in the GN-2300-21-0 framework and updated at each quarterly business review.

 Can you support our existing wealth-management software: Salesforce Financial Services Cloud, Croesus, NaviPlan, Dataphile, Conquest?